Jaylan1/Jaylan1/README.md

 - 👔 Currently looking for interships and jobs

 # 📬 Contact Me
-- 📧 Gmail: long.jaylan2@gmail.com
+- 📧 Gmail: long.jaylan@gmail.com (takes up to 2 days for me to respond, I check daily)
-- ☑️ Instagram:
+- ☑️ Instagram: @thalightskinjay (best way to reach me about a project)

 # 👩🏻‍💻 Languages